Navy Model MAB Radio Telephone Transmitting and Receiving Equipment

 The MAB was one of a series of relatively small portable HF Voice radio sets designed for tactical Naval communications early in WWII.

-This 1942 Instruction Book includes photos of the nascent US Marine Corps paratroopers wearing their chutes along with the MAB set.
+This 1942 Instruction Book includes photos of the nascent US Marine Corps “Para Marines” wearing their chutes along with the MAB set.
 As stated in this manual “The MAB..is primarily designed to furnish a single frequency radio communications link between paratroop forces” [sic]

 As described, the Navy Model MAB operates AM voice on a single channel in the frequency range of 2.3 – 4.6 mc with a power output of 200 milliwatts.
 The transmitter and receiver are both crystal controlled.
 Planning range was approximately 1 mile depending upon terrain; more to an aircraft or ship over sea water.

 Catalog image from Reference (82).

 Above: Overall equipment.
 I bought this one from Fair Radio Sales in the 1980’s for $7.95 in their catalog.
 I thought it was a bargain for all the tubes.
 Later I captured the detachable headset and antenna.
 Grenade optional for scale.

 This set is a 7-tube circuit and was quite compact for the technology available at the time.
 By contrast, the earlier SCR-536 (BC-611) Handy Talkie utilizes a 5 tube circuit, one of which doubles as a receiver RF amplifier which the MAB lacks.

 The SCR-536 has about 80% more transmitter power but a shorter (39 inch versus 70 inch in the MAB), much less efficient antenna, a significant difference in favor of the MAB.